Top tips when cutting a kitchen worktop | Checkatrade

 Dealing with cutouts and expansion gaps

-We have taken some time to speak to leading industry experts and Checkatrade members Shaw Stone, to hear their top tips.
+We have taken some time to speak to Checkatrade members Shaw Stone, to hear their thoughts when it comes to worktop cutting.

 “To anybody entering the industry, I would recommend that you do your research.
 Learn as much as you can about the materials and the tools you need.
 Here at Shaw Stone, we have been in the industry for many years and have invested hundreds of thousands of pounds in purchasing the best machinery and equipment to help us to cut our worktops accurately and efficiently.
 We are happy to extend the use of our machinery out to smaller companies, and we welcome you to bring your slabs of stone and templates to our workshop, where we can cut them for you for a reasonable price.
 Not only will this save you the time and hassle of cutting by hand but also enable you to use top-of-the-range expert machinery for a much smaller cost than purchasing your own machinery.”